 Photographs And Information about Bunurong Marine Park

-The Bunurong Marine Park stretches along the South Gippsland coast for about 17 km, from Coal Point (east of Cape Patterson) in the west, to Wreck Creek (near Inverloch) and extends one kilometer out to sea.
-Being about 140 km southeast of Melbourne makes it an easy day trip and especially popular with tourists.
+The Bunurong Marine Park stretches along the South Gippsland coast for about 17 km, from Coal Point (east of Cape Patterson) in the west, to Wreck Creek (near Inverloch), and extends one kilometre out to sea.
+Being about 140 km southeast of Melbourne makes it an easy day trip and especially popular with tourists, surfers, nature lovers and walkers..
 You can access the park from the Inverloch-Cape Paterson Road and stop at any number of carparks to see different scenery at each spot.

-Photographs Of Bunurong Marine And Coastal Park – Beautiful pictures on this page include coastline from Inverloch in the north to Powlett River in the South.
-Surfers, fungi, native trees and moss, shells on the beach, rock formations, signs, seaweed, walking tracks, wooden stairs, picnic table, logs and driftwood and more.
+Photographs Of Bunurong Marine And Coastal Park – Pictures on this page include beach views, surfers on the beach, the car park, wooden steps to the beach, moss, rocks, jelly fish, Shack Bay sign, coastline from Inverloch in the north to Powlett River in the South.
+Surfers, fungi, native trees and moss, shells on the beach, rock formations, signs, seaweed, walking tracks, wooden stairs, people walking a dog on the beach, caves, waves crashing, coastal grasses, shells on the sand, eagle rock, sunset over eagle rock, views through the trees from the land to the beach, picnic table, logs and driftwood and more.

 Facilities – Carparks and scenic lookouts can be found at numerous vantage points along the Inverloch-Cape Paterson Road.
 The newly constructed staircases are solid and give easy access to the beaches.
 There is different scenery at each cove along the way, so it’s worth stopping at each carpark for a look.
 You’ll find Caravan parks, toilets, playgrounds and picnic areas at Inverloch and Cape Paterson.